oci-landing-zones/terraform-oci-modules-observability/notifications/README.md

 ## An Example

-The following snippet defines two topics in the same compartment defined by *default_compartment_id*.
+The following snippet defines two topics in different compartments defined by *compartment_id* values.
 The first topic (*NETWORK-TOPIC*) is for network related notifications.
 It is subscribed by two email addresses.
 The second topic (*SECURITY-TOPIC*) is for security related notifications.
 It is subscribed by one SMS number.

 Supported protocols are *EMAIL*, *CUSTOM_HTTPS*, *PAGERDUTY*, *SLACK*, *ORACLE_FUNCTIONS*, *SMS*.
 Look at https://docs.oracle.com/en-us/iaas/Content/Notification/Tasks/create-subscription.htm for details on protocol requirements.